Monday, July 14, 2025

 ___________________

 This past week--and I swear I'm not making this up--I went hunting for the airport.
 Why?
 Because the City of Texarkana (Arkansas) moved it.
 I'm glad I went searching, because next week my flight leaves at 6 a.m. and given one now has to drive two miles down some winding country road, I might have missed it.
-By the way, there's still one gate.
 I hear TSA at the Texarkana airport is still ultra-militant and it doesn't matter if I have a Known Traveler Number.
 TSA Texarkana Arkansas doesn't honor it.
 Plus, everyone checks their carry-on for the first leg of this flight.
 I'm curious to find out if the new airport has a jetway or if the airport is still using the metal staircase in homage to 1954.

 Oh yeah... next week I'm heading to Arizona.